InsomniaCoder/insomniacoder/README.md

 ## Passsion

 My passion is to make developer's lives easier.
-I am happy to see the platform I built helps developer to work easily and of course, fun.
+I am happy to see the platform I built helps developer to work easily and of course, fun to work in.

 ## What's new

 - I am learning Golang as a new programming language, as well as Spanish 🇪🇸.
+(Learning a new human language as a programmer feels a bit odd to me though :p)

 - I am taking another deeper step into Kubernetes world  💪🏻 by studying KubeBuilder, Mutating webhooks, etc